bloomberg/pystack/README.md

   --no-color     Deactivate colored output

 commands:
-  {remote,core}  What should be analyzed by Pystack (use <command> --help for a command-specific help section).
+  {remote,core}  What should be analyzed by PyStack (use <command> --help for a command-specific help section).
     remote       Analyze a remote process given its PID core         Analyze a core dump file given its location and the executable
 ```